 - 7. The Board of Directors delegates responsibility for conducting the election of Board Chair and Board Vice Chair to the Executive Office.
 The Executive Director is the assigned designee from the Executive Office who reports the election results to the Board. - 8.
-The election for the Board Chair and the Board Vice Chair will be conducted separately, with the Board Chair election occurring first.
-The candidate with the highest number of votes will be elected.
-In the case of a tie, the voting will continue until one of the candidates receives the highest number of votes. - 9.
-The Board Secretary officially records results of the election in Board minutes. - 10.
+The election of the Board Chair and the Board Vice Chair shall be held during a board meeting after certification of the election for Board of Directors for the following Board year.
+The election for each office will be conducted separately, with the Board Chair election occurring first.
+The meeting chair will temporarily cede the chair to the Executive Director for the sole purpose of conducting the election.
+The Executive Director shall open the floor for nominations.
+After nominations have closed, Board members may ask questions to the candidates.
+At the conclusion of the question period, members will vote by secret ballot.
+The Executive Director shall announce the results.
+If no candidate wins a majority of the votes cast, the top two candidates, including ties, shall proceed to another round of voting. - 9.
+The Board Secretary officially records the results of the election in Board minutes. - 10.
 The Board Parliamentarian shall have responsibility for annually monitoring the implementation of this policy and shall make any recommendations for revision of the policy to the Board. - 11.
-The newly elected Board Chair and Vice Chair assume their respective roles at the conclusion of the Annual Business meeting. - B. The Board Secretary selection process include the following. - 1.
+The newly elected Board Chair and Vice Chair assume their respective roles at the conclusion of the Annual Business meeting. - B. The Board Secretary selection process includes the following. - 1.
 Board Chair appoints Board Secretary. - 2.
-Board of Directors confirms appointment via a formal motion. - C. The Board Treasurer selection process include the following. - 1.
+Board of Directors confirms appointment via a formal motion. - C. The Board Treasurer selection process includes the following. - 1.
 Board Chair appoints Board Treasurer. - 2.
-Board of Directors confirms appointment via a formal motion. - D. The Board Parliamentarian selection process include the following. - 1.
+Board of Directors confirms appointment via a formal motion. - D. The Board Parliamentarian selection process includes the following. - 1.
 Board Chair appoints Board Parliamentarian. - 2.
 Board of Directors confirms appointment via a formal motion.